 There are two main types of long-distance trains in Russia: high-speed trains for fast traveling between the neighboring cities and sleeper trains for comfortable overnight journeys or multi-day trips.

 High-speed trains of Russia

-Sapsan train is a comparatively new option for traveling from Moscow to Saint Petersburg and back within 4 hours almost without stops.
+Sapsan train is a comparatively new option for traveling from Moscow to Saint Petersburg and back within 4 hours of time almost without stops.
 Sapsan connects two main train stations in Moscow and Saint Petersburg which allows passengers to avoid long and exhausting commuting from an airport to the city center and receive high-quality service along the way at the same time.
 There are from 10 to 16 departures a day from both cities which makes it quite easy to choose a convenient time.
 Sapsan trains allow different ticket classes — from the simple economy class to a premium coach with meals, WI-FI and additional leg space.
-Read more about 'Sapsan' trains

 High-speed Allegro trains depart four times a day from Helsinki and from St. Petersburg.
 It takes about 3 hours to reach the capital of Finland from Saint Petersburg including the customs clearance procedure.
-Allegro trains offer economy and business seat types, free WI-FI, restaurant cabin, and a children’s area.
-Read more about 'Allegro' trains
+Allegro trains offer economy and business seat types, free WI-FI, restaurant cabin and a children’s area.

 Swift trains connect Moscow with Nizhny Novgorod in less than 4 hours.
 There is also a Swift train between Moscow and Berlin which has both seating and sleeping coaches and allows passengers to reach the capital of Germany from Moscow in less than 24 hours.